 This course is an introduction to fundamental theories and concepts of sociology.
 It examines various social institutions and probes multifaceted dimensions of social issues and events.
 It also explores collective behavior and social movements.
+Liberal Arts majors cannot take both SOCI109M and SOCI110M to fulfill requirements.
 Prerequisite: Placement into ENGL110M.
 (Fulfills Social Science requirement.)